tcboxes/cacao-guide-app/IDEAS.md

 - **Keeping it simple:** This would be a toggle on the Preparation screen.
 It would use the existing text-to-speech functionality but trigger the next step automatically after the current audio finishes.

 ### 5. Dynamic Closing Affirmation
-- **The Idea:** On the "Ceremony Complete" screen, use Gemini to generate a short, personalised affirmation based on the user's specific intention for that session.
+- **The Idea:** **[Implemented]** On the "Ceremony Complete" screen, the Gemini API generates a short, personalised affirmation based on the user's specific intention.
-- **Why it's great:** Makes the end of the ceremony feel incredibly personal and meaningful, reinforcing the user's purpose and leaving them with a powerful thought to carry forward.
+- **Why it's great:** This makes the end of the ceremony feel incredibly personal and meaningful, reinforcing the user's purpose and leaving them with a powerful thought to carry forward.
-- **Keeping it simple:** A simple API call on the Closing Screen, displaying the generated text.
+- **How it's implemented:** The `ClosingScreen.tsx` component calls the `generateClosingAffirmation` function from the Gemini service.
+While the affirmation is being generated, a spinner is displayed to the user.

 ### 6. Saved Intentions History
-- **The Idea:** Allow users to save intentions they particularly resonate with, and select them from a personal list on the Intention Screen for future ceremonies.
+- **The Idea:** **[Implemented]** Users' intentions are automatically saved.
+On the Intention Screen, these are displayed as a list of "Past Intentions" that can be clicked to reuse or deleted.
 - **Why it's great:** Honours the user's personal journey and makes it quicker to begin a ceremony with a recurring theme.
-- **Keeping it simple:** Add a UI to display and manage saved intentions, leveraging the existing `useSavedIntentions` hook.
+- **How it's implemented:** The `useSavedIntentions.ts` custom hook manages saving to and retrieving from the browser's `localStorage`.
+The UI on `IntentionScreen.tsx` maps over this list to display clickable buttons.

 ### 7. Subtle Haptic Feedback
 - **The Idea:** Use gentle vibrations (haptics) on mobile devices to signal key moments, like transitioning between steps or at the start of a "deep breath" prompt.
 - **Why it's great:** A non-visual, non-auditory way to keep the user grounded and present, deepening the meditative state without requiring interaction with the screen.
 - **Keeping it simple:** Integrate with the Web Vibration API at key transition points in the `CeremonyFlow` component.

+### 8. Lunar Alignment (Cosmic Connection)
+- **The Idea:** Display a small, elegant icon showing the current moon phase (e.g., "Waxing Crescent") on the Welcome Screen.
+- **Why it's great:** Connects the brand to nature and ancient rhythms, reinforcing the natural philosophy of cacao without being overwhelming.
+- **Keeping it simple:** A calculated icon based on the current date, potentially with a small tooltip: "The moon is growing.
+A perfect time to invite new energy in."

+### 9. The Origin Story (Micro-Education)
+- **The Idea:** During the Preparation Screen (while shaking/smelling the bottle), display fading "Did you know?" text about the Balinese sourcing and Tri Hita Karana philosophy.
+- **Why it's great:** Subtly educates the user on the premium quality and ethical sourcing of the product, connecting the "Gratitude" step to the specific farmers.
+- **Keeping it simple:** A simple text carousel that cycles through 2-3 short facts while the user prepares.

+### 10. Mood-Based Ambience
+- **The Idea:** Subtle shifts in the background gradient based on the selected intention theme (e.g., warm amber for Creativity, deep earth for Grounding, soft rose for Self-love).
+- **Why it's great:** Creates a subliminal emotional connection and makes the app feel "alive" and responsive.
+- **Keeping it simple:** Use CSS transitions on the main background container that react to the `intention` or `theme` state.

 ---

-## Future Vision (Long-Term)
+## Future Vision

 These are larger ideas that represent a significant evolution of the app's capabilities.